Health Insurance Open Enrollment and Enrollment Waivers

 Who can apply for an enrollment waiver?

 If you are a Massachusetts resident and missed the open enrollment period, then you might qualify for a waiver of the open enrollment period if you meet certain criteria.
 During 2014, the Office of Patient Protection will accept applications for enrollment waivers from April 1, 2014 until November 18, 2014.
-If you had trouble applying for insurance from the Health Connector during open enrollment, you can contact the Health Connector until April 15, 2014 to buy insurance without an enrollment waiver.

 You may qualify for an enrollment waiver if you meet applicable eligibility criteria and (for example):